LinnJS/treehouse/README.md

 # Basic workflow
-gwt main                      # Switch to main branch worktree gwt feature-auth              # Create & switch to new feature gwt list                      # List all worktrees gwt status                    # Show status of all worktrees
+gwt main                      # Switch to main branch worktree gwt feat/authentication       # Create & switch to new feature gwt list                      # List all worktrees gwt status                    # Show status of all worktrees